Connecting – at one of our WES events, including the Annual Conference and Caroline Haslett Lecture

-Yes, the number of women in engineering in the UK is less than 10%, the lowest rate in Europe.
+Yes, the number of women in engineering in the UK is only 11%, the lowest rate in Europe.
 The number of women in technical level roles, where job growth is greatest, is much lower.

 There is still much to do to support engineering and technology employers to increase diversity and to enable women in the UK to take up opportunities in engineering.

 Does WES really make a difference?

-Created and co-ordinated by WES, INWED (International Women in Engineering Day) celebrates the achievements of women in engineering and encourages more girls to consider engineering careers.
+Created and co-ordinated by WES, INWED celebrates the achievements of women in engineering and encourages more girls to consider engineering careers.